dofy/learn-vim/README.md

 ### Subtitles represent subcategories under this major category

-Text without any formatting is normal description for reading purposes only.
+Text without any formatting is a normal description for reading purposes only.

 > The text embedded in the quoted block is an instruction to operate, and you
 > can follow what is mentioned in it